 Pahsimeroi Valley, near Mt.
 Borah in the Lost River Range, Idaho

-There were 3 generations of cowboys present, and the old cowboy sparingly answered our questions as he sat on top of his horse.
+There were 3 generations of cowboys present, and the eldest cowboy sparingly answered our questions as he sat on top of his horse.
 It was so hot that we had seen one of their dogs under some willows at the creek about 1/2 mile back.
 Apparently, one of the cowboys told us the dog “won’t come on”.
 I can't recall if I've ever seen cattle grazing beneath majestic mountains before - but here we did.
-The cowboys mostly kept their backs turned toward us.
+The cowboys mostly kept their backs turned toward us - after all, they were working.
 We got back on our way across the Pahsimeroi Valley.

 On the long drive back to Doublespring Pass, the cowboys were gone, and their dog must have "come on" because he wasn't wading underneath the willows in the creek when we passed over it.

 Pahsimeroi Valley, Eastern Idaho